David810209/aquila_mp/README.md

 # Overview
 This project focuses on verifying and simplifying the coherence circuit design of a dual-core system extended from a RISC-V 5-stage pipelined processor, originally developed by the Embedded Intelligent System Lab (EISL).

-The goal is to expand the RISC-V 5-stage pipelined processor to a quad-core system using the MOSI protocol.
+The goal is to expand the RISC-V 5-stage pipelined processor to a quad-core system using the MESI protocol.

 ## Expected Artifacts
 1. **Architecture Diagram**